Phrenic Nerve Stimulation – What It Is and How It Works

 THE AVERY DIAPHRAGM PACING SYSTEM SYSTEM

-The Avery Diaphragm Pacing System System is the only diaphragm-pacing system with full pre-market approval from the USFDA and CE marking privileges under the European Active Implantable Medical Device Directive for both adult and pediatric use.
-In addition, its system of using small implanted radiofrequency receivers rather than electrode wires that pass directly through the skin may decrease a patient’s risk of infection and ongoing wound care management issues.
+The Avery Diaphragm Pacing System System is the only diaphragm pacing system fully approved for adults and children under USFDA Premarket approval (PMA) and CE marking privileges under the European Active Implantable Medical Device Directive.
+In addition, its system of using small implanted radiofrequency receivers rather than electrode wires that pass directly through the skin decreases a patient’s risk of infection and ongoing wound care management issues.

 Share This Post